 Most of the shoes on the market that are advertised as a walking shoe, exhibit a good rigid shank meaning the shoe is built stiff so your foot cannot flatten out from the shoe.
 In addition, there is usually an arch support of some type.
 The only problem here is that if you happen to have a relatively high arch, or a very rigid flat foot, the built in arch support may not help.
 Overweight individuals may also experience problems with the built in arch support.

 The solution is to try a medical grade orthotic.
 These orthotics actually support the plantar fascial ligament and do not allow for over-stretching.
-They can be quite effective.
+A medical grade orthotic can be quite effective at permanently controlling the strain on the plantar fascial ligament and thus reduce or eliminate heel pain.

 A lot of physical therapists, in treating heel pain will perform deep tissue massage.
 By massaging the painful heel, two things are accomplished.
 1. The plantar fascial ligament loosens up, thus reducing pain and 2.
 The stimulation increases blood flow to the area which helps the healing process.